viam-labs/hand_raiser/README.md

 ## Code Layout
 - `robot.py` is how to talk to Viam to move the hardware itself.
 This can raise and lower the servo, and wiggle it if it has been raised for long enough.
-- `audience.py` is how to keep track of how many hands are raised.
-This will tell the robot when it's time to raise and lower the hand.
+- `audience.py` keeps track of how many hands are raised.
+This tells the robot when it's time to raise and lower the hand.
 - `zoom_monitor.py` uses Selenium to open a web browser and join the Zoom meeting.
 It counts how many participants in the meeting have their hands raised.
   - As of summer 2023, Zoom did not have an official API for participart reactions like whether someone has raised their hand.
 Consequently, we're getting this data by webscraping with Selenium.
 - `secrets.py` contains the way to connect to the robot itself.
 This repo does not contain production data: this file must be edited before things will work.